sbt/website/src/reference/02-DetailTopics/01-Using-sbt/07-Incremental-Recompilation.md

 Let us now consider the public interface of trait `A`.
 Note that the return type of method `openFiles` is not specified explicitly, but computed by type inference to be `List[FileWriter]`.
-Suppose that after writing this source code, we introduce client code and then modify `A.scala` as follows:
+Suppose that after writing this source code, we introduce some client code and then modify `A.scala` as follows:

 ```scala